rricharz/R65/README.md

 Mike Chambers (miker00lz@gmail.com).
 The execution of the 6502 code is time accurate, but the emulation of the R65 hardware might cause some slight slowdown under certain circumstances.
-The look and feel and speed of the emulated systems is very similar to the original.
+The look and feel and speed of the emulated system is identical to the original.

+While the original system used a 8x7 matrix for the character display, I have decided to use a high resolution font in the emulation to improve readability.

-The original R65 computer also included a basic interpreter, and a "tiny" pascal compiler.
-The R65 Pascal system, which was quite powerfull for a 8-bit microprocessor at that time, has now been reconstructed.
-I'm currently working on the reconstruction of the Basic interpreter.
+The original R65 computer included a basic interpreter, and an improved Tiny Pascal compiler.
+The R65 Pascal system, which was quite powerfull for a 8-bit microprocessor at that time, and the Basic interpreter have been reconstructed.

-The manuals had been written in German only, but the OS manual has already been translated to English and is available in the Manuals folder.
+The original manuals had been written in German only, but the most important part has been translated to English and is available in the Manuals folder.
+You should find everything you need to install and use the emulator on a Raspberry Pi.

 The installation instructions are in the manual.